Wei-Kuang/STA141B/README.md

-# Welcome to Wei-Kuang's Profolio for Data Analysis using Python
+# Wei-Kuang's Profolio for Data Analysis using Python
-Data &amp; Web Technologies for
+Six projects and one teamwork project demonstarted Data &amp; Web Technologies.